Hylda Baker: Early life and career

 Baker was born in Farnworth, Lancashire, the first of seven children.
 Her father, Harold Baker, was a painter and signwriter, who also worked part-time in the music halls as a comedian.
 At ten, Baker made her debut at the Opera House, Tunbridge Wells, and continued to tour as a single variety act — singing, dancing and performing impersonations.
-By 14, she had started writing, producing and performing her own shows.
+By the age of fourteen, she had started writing, producing and performing her own shows.
 Her stage act included a gossip from the North of England, with a silent, sullen companion named "Big Cynthia", almost always played by a man in drag (such as Victor Graham, and lastly by Matthew Kelly).
 Her act was full of malapropisms and catchphrases that had become part of her public persona, the most familiar being "She knows, y'know!" and, when asked the time "It's quarter past ...
 I must get a little hand put on this watch."